 Once you are enrolled in MLTC, you will be assigned a care manager.

 Your care manager will call you every month to make sure you are getting the services you need.
-They will visit you in your home every six to twelve months.
+They will visit you in your home every six months.

 If you want a new service, or want more of an existing service, you should call your care manager.
 This is called a service authorization.